ItsEvdok/README.MD-Generator/Develop/README.md

     npm i

-## Tech

-HTML, CSS, JavaScript, Node.js, mySQL, sequelize, sessions.
 ## Usage

-How to use Node, and how to set up a connections to a mySQL database.
+How to navigate through mySQL, and how to use Node.js

 ## License

-This projects is not licensed.
+This projects is licensed under the None license.

 ## Contributing
-You cant teehee :)
+Nothing

+## Tests

+To run tests, run the following command:

+    npm tests

 ## Questions